Skip to contents

 cdata(type)

-# S3 method for struct
+# S3 method for class 'struct'

-# S3 method for struct
+# S3 method for class 'struct'

-$(x, index) <- value
+x$index <- value

-# S3 method for struct
+# S3 method for class 'struct'

 print(x, indent = 0, ...)